nikolas-x/BufferReplacement/README.md

 A simple Java implementation demonstrating common buffer replacement schemes

 ## About ##
 I wrote this in November 2016 to solve textbook buffer replacement problems (i.e. "given this stream of pages, how many I/Os occur with this buffer size using this policy?" etc).
 I had largely forgotten about it but I decided to publish it on GitHub in case any other students of Database courses find it useful.
-There are also some other extension ideas I thought of that would be interesting and this was a good start.
-It's also just a fun idea for coding practice in general.

 The program simulates the basic concepts behind a number of buffer replacement policies and records each step of the process, so if you found yourself confused by this mostly-intuitive-yet-often-poorly-explained topic, hopefully seeing them in action will aid your understanding.